7 important SA river systems you may not have heard about

 The Onkaparinga River flows in a south-westerly direction from the Mount Lofty Ranges to the river mouth at Port Noarlunga and is South Australia’s second largest permanent river.

-It's a major source of Adelaide's drinking water and supplies about 40% of Adelaide’s water needs.
+It’s a major source of Adelaide's drinking water and, together with the other reservoir catchments across the Mount Lofty Ranges, supplies about 40% of Adelaide’s water needs.

 It boasts a wide range of fish and aquatic plant diversity and conserves important fish breeding habitat, significant estuarine and freshwater habitats, and 32 plant and animal species of conservation significance at state and national levels.